 As many organizations have grown their cloud applications, they have found a need to scale their environments quickly in response to increased demand by their customer base.
-Several software offerings in the market have attempted to address this by offering container orchestration services which work by managing infrastructure and container deployments when certain thresholds have been met.
-None have been adopted so quickly or have been so popular than the open-sourced container orchestration tool Kubernetes.
+Several software offerings in the market have attempted to address this by offering container orchestration services that work by managing infrastructure and container deployments when certain thresholds have been met.
+None have been adopted so quickly or have been so popular as the open-sourced container orchestration tool Kubernetes.

 Created in 2014 by Google resources, the tool gained a rapid following and has been popular in large part to how well it works in conjunction with Docker.
 Because of its open-sourced nature, many companies have leveraged Kubernetes in their AWS environments because of its ability to scale out quickly.
 However, because of its third-party status, configuring and managing Kubernetes in AWS has been an activity that takes place outside of AWS.

 With the recent introduction of a managed and elastic version of Kubernetes in AWS in June 2018, this integration allows for a more coupled experience when auto-scaling infrastructure and container orchestration efforts.

 The Challenge – Implementing Containers

 One of the recent clients of ClearScale needed to build out a more robust and scalable solution for its service.
 The client was already an AWS customer and had deployed their product on AWS Elastic Beanstalk.
 Unfortunately, that implementation was causing issues not only with their inability to scale up their solution quickly to meet the increasing demands from their customer base, but they struggled to find a way to quickly release updates.

 With increased demand year over year for their solution, the long deployment times were impacting their ability to deliver.
 They knew they needed to implement a containerized solution and approached ClearScale to see how they could execute this vision and adopt a more streamlined Continuous Integration/Continuous Deployment (CI/CD) model and allow them to realize a Blue/Green deployment model.